A Simple Hack to Write Better Commit Messages

 Before, I simply wrote them directly on the command line being rather sloppy about spelling and grammar and sometimes just repeating previous messages by "abusing" command history.

 With this little hack I get a shortcut for a longer command, I cannot simply repeat a previous message and just having an editor open makes me reason more about what I want to write, which is probably the most important part of it.
+If you write your commit messages directly on the command line, give it a try to see if they get better.

 This post was written by Ramiro Gómez (@yaph) and published on .
 Subscribe to the Geeksta RSS feed to be informed about new posts.